IGEL-Technology/shim-review/README.md

 A short guide on verifying public keys and signatures should be available in the [docs](./docs/) directory.
 *******************************************************************************
+Yes.
 The build is based on the shim-15.8 linked above.

 *******************************************************************************
 ### URL for a repo that contains the exact code which was built to result in your binary: